-University Circle and the greater Cleveland area are home to some of the best medical institutions in the country.
+Our University Circle neighborhood and the greater Cleveland area are home to some of the best medical institutions in the country.

-- Consistently ranked among the top 5 hospitals in the country by U.S. News & World Report
+- Consistently ranked among a top-5 hospital by U.S. News & World Report

 - The second-largest medical group practice in the world

 - A top 20 biomedical research center and among the nation’s leading academic hospitals

 - Includes Rainbow Babies and Children’s Hospital, nationally ranked in seven pediatric specialties, including Neonatology and Pediatric Orthopedics

 Louis Stokes Cleveland VA Medical Center

 - The third-largest VA hospital in the country and recognized for more programs of clinical excellence than any other VA medical center in the U.S.

 - One of only 19 Level 1 trauma centers with a burn unit and a rehabilitation facility specializing in spinal cord injuries